Learn introductory and advanced modern plywood boatbuilding techniques suitable for simple or heavy-duty boats.

-The “stitch-and-glue” construction method is the easiest way to build a boat, as tens of thousands of amateur boatbuilders will testify.
+The “stitch-and-glue” method is the easiest way to build a boat, as tens of thousands of amateur boatbuilders will testify.
 The approach, which emphasizes the use of epoxy adhesives and strategic fiberglass reinforcement combined with marine plywood, is ideal for first-timers.
-But like so many things, it’s easy to do but hard to do well.
+Yet like so many things, it’s easy to do but hard to do well.
 This class is about how to do it well.